 To balance out the lines a bit, Mark Howe moves to the second pairing.
 However, he gets paired with one of the most universally liked Flyers ever in Kimmo Timonen, and one of three defenders featured to play in the 21st century.

 There should be almost no debate that Howe is the best defender that the Flyers have ever had.
 Finishing second in Norris Trophy voting three different times with the Flyers, his game was respected around the league.
-His 480 points with the Flyers in just 594 games was sensational.
+His 480 points with the Flyers in just 594 games were sensational.
 With a player as intelligent as Timonen alongside him, this would be a deadly duo.
 He was one of the best all-around defenders the team has ever seen, with an underrated slapshot, and he was very competent defensively.

 Goaltenders: Bernie Parent, Ron Hextall